Parents and Teens Needed for Research Study

 Ms. Zhang is the research coordinator for several community based studies within the DRCR lab.
 She is interested in culturally-sensitive and community-based research with children and families regarding mental health prevention, education, and interventions.

-Ms. Wong is the research assistant for several community based studies within the DRCR lab and has had extensive experience in studying individuals across the lifespan.
-Her interests lies in the development and revision of culturally-based mental health prevention, intervention, and psychoeducation.
+Mr. Wong is the research assistant for several community based studies within the DRCR lab and has had extensive experience in studying individuals across the lifespan.
+His interests lies in the development and revision of culturally-based mental health prevention, intervention, and psychoeducation.